Activating and protecting your staff IT account

-You will be prompted enter your University Number and date of birth.
-In the University Number field you will need to enter your seven-digit Staff Employee Number which can be found on your University Card (if you are activating a misc account (for example, visiting professors, contractors, temporary staff) the information you enter will be different).
+- You will be prompted to enter your University Number and date of birth.
+In the University Number field you will need to enter your seven-digit Staff Employee Number which can be found on your University Card.
+If your University ID number starts with an ‘x’ you may need to enter a memorable date (rather than your date of birth) set by the person who requested your account to be set up.
+Need help?
+Check with your University contact.

 It is important that you use a strong and unique password to secure your University account.
 The University recommends using the "three random words" method - where you combine three random words to create a password that is long enough and strong enough to withstand attack.